NSW Work Injury Claim

 • A damages claim is built around unsafe system of work evidence, not merely the fact that an injury happened at work.

-• Useful material can include training records, risk assessments, incident reports, rosters, staffing levels, maintenance records, complaints, witness accounts, and prior similar events.
+• Useful material can include training records, risk assessments, incident reports, rosters, staffing levels, maintenance records, complaints, witness accounts, photographs, CCTV enquiries, prior similar incidents, and changes made after the injury.

-• The question is whether the employer's breach caused or materially contributed to the injury and economic loss.
+• The question is whether the employer breach caused or materially contributed to the injury and economic loss.
+That may require witness evidence and contemporaneous workplace documents, not only medical reports.

 Economic loss: why wage evidence matters

-• Work injury damages usually focus on past and future economic loss, so wage, tax, roster, promotion, overtime, and capacity evidence matters early.
+• Work injury damages usually focus on past and future economic loss, so wage, tax, roster, promotion, overtime, allowance, capacity, and labour-market evidence matters early.

-• The file should explain the worker's real pre-injury earning pattern and realistic post-injury work options.
+• The file should explain the worker real pre-injury earning pattern and realistic post-injury work options, including restricted duties, retraining, failed return-to-work attempts, reduced hours, or a move to lower-paid work.

-• If weekly payment decisions already contain wrong capacity assumptions, they may need to be corrected before damages strategy is reliable.
+• If weekly payment decisions already contain wrong capacity assumptions, those assumptions may need to be challenged or contextualised before a damages strategy is reliable.

 When to review damages strategy